Ian Fishback: Later life and death

+His memorial service with around 100 people in attendance was held at American Legion Post #74 in Newberry, Michigan.
 Andrew Bacevich stated that Major Fishback was a "uniformed whistleblower who took seriously the values of “duty, honor, and country” he had learned at West Point.
 A classic straight arrow, Ian found intolerable even the slightest deviation from what the soldierly code of conduct required."

 Senator Dick Durbin called Ian Fishback a military hero:

 Major Fishback’s courageous letter shed light on the atrocities that were being committed—shamefully—in the name of our nation. ...
 After reports emerged from horrific abuses at Abu Ghraib in Iraq, I tried for a year and a half to pass legislation to make it clear that cruel, inhuman, and degrading treatment of detainees was illegal.
 Two military heroes, my former colleague Senator John McCain and Major Fishback, turned the tide in this effort.